wrongbaud/jekyll-theme-chirpy/_posts/2020-04-23-kong-vs-ghidra.md

 ![Undefined Function](https://wrongbaud.github.io/assets/img/kong/example_undefined_function.png)

-If we attempt to disassembly this data as THUMB code, we see the following appear:
+If we attempt to disassemble this data as THUMB code, we see the following appear:

 ![Proper Disassembly](https://wrongbaud.github.io/assets/img/kong/proper_disassembly.png)